Skip to main menu Skip to main content Skip to footer content

 1. Prepare your staff.

 Before you start reactivating patients, first ensure your staff has the necessary tools and training to be successful; without these measures, you’re setting them up for failure.
 Set expectations with your staff regarding the effect of your reactivation efforts such as knowing which patients you’re contacting and how many contacts are going out, so no one is surprised by which inactive patients call in nor the total amount of inbound calls.
-Also be sure to train your staff on the questions to ask inactive patients and information to verify to get these patients back on track.
+Also be sure to train your staff on the questions to ask lost to follow-up patients and information to verify to get these patients back on track.
 When your staff is equipped to handle the effects of your patient reactivation efforts, those contacting your office will likely have a positive experience and in turn will trust you with their healthcare.

 1. Measure your success.